iotexpert/memosystem/README.md

 2. Clone the memosystem
 3. Configuration
 4. Initialization
+5. Filesystem
-5. Useful Docker Commands
+6. Useful Docker Commands

 # Architecture
+The system is built using a classic three-tier-client-architecture.
+The system is written in Python and uses the SQLAlchemy library to provide an abstration layer to the database which allows the use of MySQL/SQLite or SQL Server.
+The system uses the database to store the meta data of the memos.
+The raw datafiles are stored in the raw filesystems.
+The system is built to enable simple use of docker to containerize the database and the python flask webserver.
+The picture below is an overview of the top level architecture.

 ![Architecture](https://github.com/iotexpert/memosystem/blob/main/3tier.png?raw=true)

+The picture below shows an example implementation where the memosystem is implemented using docker and a mysql docker instance.

 ![Architecture](https://github.com/iotexpert/memosystem/blob/main/arch.png?raw=true)
 # Clone the Memosystem
-Pick out a location where you want the system to reside and then clone this repsitory e.g
+The first step in building the system is to pick out a location where you want the system to reside and then clone this repsitory e.g
 ```
 cd /some/place/to/store
 git clone git@github.com:iotexpert/memosystem.git